 - Pencil/writing utensil

 Okay, right off the bat, these things are pretty cool.
 If you have children, chances are you go through more than one milk jug on a weekly basis.
-Within a weeks’ time, you can have a full lineup of Milk-Jug-o-Lanterns lining your houses porch walkway.
+Within a weeks’ time, you can have a full lineup of Milk-Jug-o-Lanterns lining your porch walkway.
 We recommend washing out the milk jugs thoroughly, then cutting a hole in the bottom or back of the jug before taking a sharpie to them – reason being, your hands/fingers may smudge the sharpie once applied and not fully dry.

 - Empty milk jugs